-1.6.
 The Importance of Alternative Technologies for Sustainable Oil Recovery

-The growing demand for energy, coupled with declining production rates from mature reservoirs, necessitates the exploration of alternative technologies for oil recovery.
+The growing energy demand, coupled with declining production rates from mature reservoirs, necessitates the exploration of alternative technologies for oil recovery.
 Traditional methods often face environmental, economic, and operational constraints, making it imperative to adopt innovative approaches that ensure sustainability while meeting global energy needs [37].

-• Environmental Imperatives
+Environmental Imperatives

 Conventional oil recovery techniques, such as acidizing and hydraulic fracturing, rely heavily on chemical agents and water resources, contributing to environmental degradation.
-These methods are associated with [38,39]:
+These methods are associated with [38, 39]: